haskell-foundation/foundation/docs/index.md

 * Provide core types (e.g. uuid) by default with all the right instances and convertion functions, integrating well with the rest
-* Improve & modernize management using modern services by default, thus we we use all the good services of:
+* Improve & modernize management using modern services by default, thus we use all the good services of:
   * github: for code, issues and discussions
   * cloud services for testing: travis, appveyor
   * documentation services: mkdocs